tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/state_ops.md

 and the calculation of constants.
 In section 2.3 there, the constants were numerically computed: for a linear layer it's 1.0, relu: ~1.43, tanh: ~1.15.

+If the shape tuple `full_shape` is provided, the scale will be calculated from this predefined shape.
+This is useful when a `Variable` is being partitioned across several shards, and each shard has a smaller shape than the whole.
+Since the shards are usually concatenated when used, the scale should be based on the shape of the whole.

 ##### Args: